Analogue black-white hole solitons in travelling wave parametric amplifiers with superconducting nonlinear asymmetric inductive elements

 for the balanced lowest order $\varepsilon^{5/2}$ dispersion and nonlinear terms, obtained by setting $i=1/2$.
 The sign of the nonlinear ($c_4$) term in the mKdV equation makes a difference to the soliton solution, in contrast to the KdV equation; when $c_4>0$, the equation is termed `mKdV$^+$' and admits a bell-shaped soliton solution given by the expression ${\bar{\phi}}_{\mathrm{mKdV^+}}(x,t)=A\sech\left[(A/a)\sqrt{\left|c_4\right|/(12r)}\left(x-v_st\right)\right]$.
 On the other hand, for $c_4<0$, the equation is termed `mKdV$^-$' and admits a shock-wave type soliton \cite{Perelman1974,Chanteur1987} given by ${\bar{\phi}}_{\mathrm{mKdV^-}}(x,t)=A\tanh\left[(A/a)\sqrt{|c_4|/(12r)}\left(x-v_st\right)\right]$.
 Both soliton-types have amplitude $A$, velocity $v_s$, and half width $w \sim (2 a/A) \sqrt{12 r /|c_{4}|}$.

+We emphasize that both types of soliton (KdV and mKdV) are predicted to exist in the very same transmission line, which has not been considered before.
+This prediction is based on the reductive perturbation method, and thus the SNAIL TWPA transmission line provides a unique opportunity to verify this method of analysis experimentally and understand the resulting soliton dynamics.

-In order to test the validity of the approximate, continuum field equation KdV-soliton solutions derived above, we numerically solve the original, discrete SNAIL TWPA transmission line circuit equations \eqref{eq:circuit-discrete}.
+The above approximate, continuum field equation (m)KdV-soliton solution derivations are also verified in part by numerically solving the discrete SNAIL TWPA transmission line circuit equations \eqref{eq:circuit-discrete}.
 In particular, we consider the situation where the TWPA has a third order nonlinearity and set the parameter values to be $c_3=0.32$, $c_4=0$, and $r=0.1$.
 Setting the initial phase difference coordinate and phase velocity boundary values as $\phi_n(0)={\bar{\phi}}_\mathrm{KdV}(a (n-n_{0}),0)$ and $\dot{\phi}_n(0)=\dot{\bar{\phi}}_\mathrm{KdV}(a (n-n_{0}),0)$, where the dot denotes the time derivative, we confirm that the numerical solution propagates along the TWPA transmission line without changing shape and is well-approximated by the analytical solution \eqref{eq:KdV-soliton} obtained by the reductive perturbation method; the numerical half-width of the soliton is about 27 unit cells when the amplitude $A = 0.02$, which is large enough for the continuum approximation solution \eqref{eq:KdV-soliton} to be valid.

 In order to further verify the soliton aspects of the propagating wave \cite{Zabusky1965}, we also consider two solitons initially propagating towards each other by setting the initial phase difference coordinate and phase velocity boundary values to be $\phi_n(0)=\phi^r_n(0)+\phi^l_n(0)$, $\dot{\phi}_n(0)=\dot{\phi}^r_n(0)-\dot{\phi}^l_n(0)$, where the right (left)-propagating wave and the time derivative are given by $\phi^{r(l)}_n(0)={\bar{\phi}}_\mathrm{KdV}(a (n-n^{r(l)}_{0}),0)$ and $\dot{\phi}^{r(l)}_n(0)=\dot{\bar{\phi}}_\mathrm{KdV}(a (n-n^{r(l)}_{0}),0)$, respectively.
 Figure \ref{fig:collision} shows that the later time soliton shapes are unaffected by the collision, coinciding with the earlier shapes.